NCAR/ReshaperBenchmark/README.md

 When a test is run, the procedure for the run is as follows:

 1. The data for the test is generated.
-This can almost as long as the test in some cases.
+This can be almost as long as the test in some cases.
-On NCAR's Geyser DAV cluster, with 40 MPI processes, the largest test takes roughly 20 minutes to generate the test data.
+On NCAR's Geyser DAV cluster, with 40 MPI processes, the largest test takes roughly 13 minutes to generate the test data.
 Data generation is done in parallel, and the parallel data generation script is run with command set by the `MPIRUN` environment variable.

 2. The PyReshaper tool is run with the generated input.
 This step is also run with the command set by the `MPIRUN` environment variable.
-The largest run takes roughly 30 minutes to run with 40 MPI processors on NCAR's Geyser DAV cluster.
+The largest run takes roughly 60 minutes to run with 40 MPI processors on NCAR's Geyser DAV cluster.

 3. The data generation and PyReshaper log files are copied to the `logs/` directory.